 BMW is working on a mid-cycle update for the 6-Series Gran Turismo, only we won't see it on local roads as the nameplate will be dropped in the United States at the end of 2019.

-Elsewhere, the updated 6-Series GT should be launched by late 2020 as a 2021 model.
+Elsewhere, the updated 6-Series GT should be launched around mid-2020 as a 2021 model.
 An updated version of the related 5-Series will arrive around the same time.

 A prototype for the updated 6-Series GT has been spotted and hints at revised headlights and new fascias at both ends.
 A bigger grille with merged kidneys should also make the cut.
 The design has already made its way onto the latest 3-Series and 7-Series.